Comfort and care: Circumcision pain management for your infant

 Immune support: Breast milk contains antibodies and nutrients that support healing and protect against infection.

 Whether it's immediately after the procedure or during the hours and days that follow, breastfeeding can be your baby's best source of comfort and an essential part of circumcision pain management.
+Learn more about our approach to newborn care and the medical advantages of circumcision.

 What about Tylenol?